autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-own-vehicle.md

 You need both a pointcloud and a vector map to take full advantage of Autoware.
 Since SLAM (Simultaneous Localization and Mapping) algorithm is not implemented in the current Autoware, you may need to use 3rd party tools for this step.

-### Create pointcloud map
+### Create a pointcloud map

-Use 3rd party tools such as LiDAR-based SLAM package to create pointcloud map.
-Autoware supports .pcd format for this map.
+Use 3rd party tools such as the LiDAR-based SLAM package to create a pointcloud map.
+Autoware supports the .pcd format for this map.

 ### Create vector map

 Autoware supports lanelet2 format for a vector map.
-Use 3rd party tools or [Vector Map Builder](https://tools.tier4.jp/) and get .osm file.
+Use 3rd party tools or [Vector Map Builder](https://tools.tier4.jp/) and get the .osm file.

 ## 3. Create your meta-repository

 A recommended way to integrate Autoware with your real robot is to create a meta-repository for the robot.
-Create a fork repository of autowarefoundation/autoware (we refer to this as meta-repository).
+Create a forked repository of autowarefoundation/autoware (we refer to this as meta-repository).

 Clone your forked repository